Crash at Crush

 The Crash at Crush was a one-day publicity stunt in the U.S. state of Texas that took place on September 15, 1896, in which two uncrewed locomotives were crashed into each other head-on at high speed.
 William George Crush, general passenger agent of the Missouri–Kansas–Texas Railroad, conceived the idea in order to demonstrate a staged train wreck as a public spectacle.
 No admission was charged, and train fares to the crash site – called Crush, set up as a temporary destination for the event – were offered at the reduced rate of 3.50 in 1896 (equivalent to $132.36 in 2025) from any location in Texas.

-As a result, an estimated 40,000 people – more people than the second-largest city in state at the time – attended the event.
+As a result, an estimated 40,000 people – more people than the second-largest city in the state at the time – attended the event.
 Unexpectedly, the impact caused both engine boilers to explode, resulting in a shower of flying debris that killed two people and caused numerous injuries among the spectators.